NOAA-GSL/GeoFLOW/README.md

 ## Compilation from Source on UNIX

-To compile the source distribution, you need at least the following to build the executable:
+To compile the source distribution, you need at least the following to build the executables:
-* [CMake](https://cmake.org/) version 3.9.0 or later to generate the Makefile for your platform
+* [CMake](https://cmake.org/) version 3.9.0 or newer to generate the Makefile for your platform
 * C++ compiler, supporting the C++11 standard or newer
-    * OpenMP directives (optional)
+    * Support for OpenMP (optional)
-* MPI Library compatible with your C++ compiler
+* MPI library compatible with your C++ compiler
-* [Boost C++](https://www.boost.org/) headers with the mpi and serialization libraries compiled
+* [Boost C++](https://www.boost.org/) library with the *mpi* and *serialization* libraries compiled
     * This requirment may be removed in the future

 Optional tasks can be performed using the following additional applications: